With an Omicron surge coming up, South Korea is getting prepared.

 "PCR tests will be for high-risk groups only, so that'll speed up the process.
 Standing in long lines in this cold weather to get tested will become less frequent."

-The government is also bringing local doctors and health clinics on board to participate in testing and treatment.
+The government is also mobilizing local clinics for testing and treatment.

-"We are bringing down the minimum age of drug administration from 65 to 60, and expanding its use in nursing homes, care hospitals, and infectious disease hospitals.
+"We are bringing down the minimum age of drug administration from 65 to 60, and expanding its use in nursing homes, care hospitals, and infection diseases hospitals.